 One of our natural reactions to a “threat” is to defend.
 A common challenge for those with lower self-worth, is they sometimes tend to feel threatened by anything that is different than themselves.
 If people act differently than they do, or take a different path, then they would have, it is somehow seen as an attack on their own choices.
 People who are grounded in their own sense-of-self, hear about other people’s lives and see it as just that; OTHER people’s lives.
 For many of us, we feel confident and self-assured in some contexts, and not in others.

 As a serial people pleaser, a big light bulb moment for me was realizing when someone is making you feel judged and inadequate, it is almost never a reflection of you.
 It is almost always a reflection of their own pain and feelings of inadequacy that they have just projected onto you.
 Unless you actually did something to hurt this person, try to see their attack on you as really an attack on themselves.
 But why do they feel so threatened by your choices?
 Because they may not be grounded in their own sense-of-self and worthiness as a parent.
-They may actually have a broken spirit and your choice highlights their own self-doubt.
+They may actually have some self-reflection work to do and your choice highlights their own self-doubt.

 You have a choice

 You can choose to block their toxic energy, by leaving or changing the subject.
 Or if you are feeling really grounded and confident, you can try and meet their need in that moment, which I think is usually validation.
 If they were triggered by something you said, safety might be their need in that moment.
 This is not placing the blame on you.
 Even if you said something with the intention of triggering the other person, you likely did that as a reaction to their judgement and so goes the vicious cycle.
 In order to break the cycle we can choose to walk away or we can choose to try and connect in this moment, when it feels impossible.
 Only you know which choice is right for you in each situation.

 Friend: “I don’t know why you don’t just sleep train her.
 I did it with both my kids and they are perfectly healthy and happy.”